On the outside, the early part of my life looks like…

 6 years of Primary School, 6 years of College, 5 years at University, earning me a Masters Degree in Biochemistry.
 A stint as a Researcher at Hoffman-La Roche’s Pharmaceutical Research Department.
 A gap year in Spain, adding Spanish as the 5th language I speak, and learning to dance Flamenco.

-Then a Management consulting career from Junior to Executive Consultant: Ten years of helping global businesses and their people make real change happen, by coaching, consulting and training their people, at all levels, to own, shape and drive their own change.
+Then a management consulting career from Junior to Executive Consultant: Ten years of helping global businesses and their people make real change happen, by coaching, consulting and training their people at all levels, to own, shape and drive their own change.

-I didn’t just want a next career move; I wanted to understand and consider what really mattered to me in life.
+I didn’t just want a next job or career move; I wanted to understand and consider what really mattered to me in life.
 To look not only at what I was doing to earn my living, but also at how I was earning it.
 And to fit this into a bigger picture of a life I truly loved.

 I gave myself the time to let my corporate life phase end.
-To sit in the uncertainty in between that, and what was to come next.
+To sit in the uncertainty in between that and what was to come next.
 Not trying to fix it, nor jumping to solutions right away – but bearing it, and making friends with it.
 And see if glimpses of a life and work I loved would emerge.

 A starting point – and the meanders of finding the life I love

 In this quiet space I noticed that, in order to find a next step that felt right for me, I needed a better understanding of who I (really) was – something I’d never given much thought to before.
 (Feel like you want to do that, too?
 Hop over to my blog post Create a Snapshot of Who You Really Are to find out how!)

 So I started with that.
 It had nothing to do with self-indulgence.
 Rather, it was about increasing my self-knowledge, awareness, and understanding.
 I reviewed where I’d come from in my life so far, and what I had learnt from that.
 And I took a good, honest look at who I really was, and what truly mattered to me.